- Home

 - Practical concerns

-- Planning your funeral
+- Making funeral plans

 What are the options?

-Most people do have a funeral of some sort.
-It is probably not easy for most of us to hear or think about funerals.
-However, there can be a satisfaction in leaving your mark on the occasion, and in involving your family in the planning.
-If you’d like to make preparations but you can’t do the work, or prefer not to, talk to a spiritual care practitioner, funeral celebrant or end-of-life doula for assistance.
+You may find satisfaction in leaving your mark on the occasion, and in involving your family in the planning.
+If you’d like to make preparations but you can’t do the work, or prefer not to, talk to a spiritual care practitioner, funeral celebrant or end-of-life doula for assistance, as well as any family or friends.
+Alternatively, you might simply discuss your preferences with your family and executor.
+Or you may record your wishes in writing or lodge a plan with a funeral director of your choice.

 Prearranging a funeral